mskf3000/Tutorials-and-Cheat-Sheets/MOTD.md

 	 ___) |  __/ |   \ V /  __/ |    | |
 	|____/ \___|_|    \_/ \___|_|    |_|

-Now open up the `/etc/motd.tail` tail file and just add that text to the file:
+For Ubuntu 12.04, open up the `/etc/motd.tail` tail file and just add that text to the file:

     sudo nano /etc/motd.tail

+For Ubuntu 14.04, open up the `/etc/motd.tail` tail file and just add that text to the file:

+    sudo nano /etc/motd

 Save it and that message will show up during your next login to the server.